 Rust & Gold Checked Silk Taffeta - $18.00 yd.

-- This silk taffeta displays occasional light slubbing.
-This characteristic is found in a variety of 18thc silks we have examined.
+- This Rust & Gold Checked Silk Taffeta displays occasional light slubbing.
+This characteristic is found in a variety of 18th century silks we have examined.

-- It is suitable for lady’s gowns, skirts, jackets, mantles, pelisses, men's banyans and wrapping gowns, waistcoats, linings, accessories and children's clothing.
+- Suitable for ladies gowns, skirts, jackets, mantles, pelisses, men's banyans and wrapping gowns, waistcoats, linings, accessories and children's clothing.
+Also suitable for household applications such as bed or window treatments.

 Please select all options.